JosephJ12/CTF-Walkthroughs/HTB - Blackfield.md

 5. Now that we have a valid credentials on the domain, we run Bloodhound to enumerate the network

 `sudo bloodhound-python -d blackfield.local -u support -p $(cat recon/support.pass) -ns 10.129.229.17 -c all`

+6. Load files onto Bloodhound and find a path from support user to machine